indranildeveloper/indranildeveloper-kepler.gl/README.md

 stored in the KeplerGl reducer.
 For example, the state of the KeplerGl component with id `foo` is stored in `state.keplerGl.foo`.

-In case you create multiple indranildeveloper-kepler.gl instances using the same id, the indranildeveloper-kepler.gl state defined by the entry will be overridden by the latest instance and reset to a blank state.
+In case you create multiple indranil-kepler.gl instances using the same id, the indranil-kepler.gl state defined by the entry will be overridden by the latest instance and reset to a blank state.

 ##### `mapboxApiAccessToken` (String, required\*)

 - Default: `undefined`

-By default, indranildeveloper-kepler.gl uses mapbox-gl.js to render its base maps.
+By default, indranil-kepler.gl uses mapbox-gl.js to render its base maps.
 You can create a free account at [mapbox][mapbox] and create a token at [www.mapbox.com/account/access-tokens][mapbox-token].

-If you replaced indranildeveloper-kepler.gl default map styles with your own, and they are not Mapbox styles. `mapboxApiAccessToken` will not be required.
+If you replaced indranil-kepler.gl default map styles with your own, and they are not Mapbox styles. `mapboxApiAccessToken` will not be required.

 Read more about [Custom Map Styles][custom-map-styles].